- By Jason Howland

 Mayo Clinic Minute: Importance of exercise for men with prostate cancer

 Prostate cancer is the second most common cancer in men worldwide.
-It's important that men are screened for the disease to catch it early, and a recent study shows that exercise and physical activity as an additional therapy may help improve patient outcomes.
+It's important that men are screened for the disease to catch it early, and a study in 2017 shows that exercise and physical activity as an additional therapy may help improve patient outcomes.

 Journalists: Broadcast-quality video (1:02) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.